-In Notice 2020-84, the Internal Revenue Service set forth the PCORI amount imposed on insured and self-funded health plans for policy and plan years that end on or after October 1, 2020 and before October 1, 2021.
+The Internal Revenue Service recently released Notice 2022-04 which sets forth the PCORI amount imposed on insured and self-funded health plans for policy and plan years that end on or after October 1, 2021 and before October 1, 2022.

 The Patient-Centered Outcomes Research Institute (PCORI) fee is used to partially fund the Patient-Centered Outcomes Research Institute which was implemented as part of the Patient Protection and Affordable Care Act.

 The PCORI fees were originally set to expire for plan years ending before October 1, 2019.
 However, on December 20, 2019, the Further Consolidated Appropriations Act was enacted and extended the fee to plan years ending before October 1, 2029.

 The fee is calculated by using the average number of lives covered under a plan and the applicable dollar amount for that plan year.
 Code section 4375 imposes the fee on issuers of specified health insurance policies.
 Code section 4376 imposed the fee on plan sponsors of applicable self-insured health plans.
 This Client Alert focuses on the latter.

 Notice 2022-04 sets the adjusted applicable dollar amount used to calculate the fee at $2.79.
 Specifically, this fee is imposed per average number of covered lives for plan years that end on or after October 1, 2021 and before October 1, 2022.
 For self-funded plans, the average number of covered lives is calculated by one of three methods: (1) the actual count method; (2) the snapshot method; or (3) the Form 5500 method.